Saaad-tariq/Spring-Rest-Pipeline/README.md

-# react-and-spring-data-rest
+# Spring-Rest-Pipeline

 The application has a react frontend and a Spring Boot Rest API, packaged as a single module Maven application.

-You can build the application running (`./mvnw clean verify`), that will generate a Spring Boot flat JAR in the target folder.
+You can build the application running (`mvn -f pom.xml clean install -DskipTests=true`), that will generate a Spring Boot flat JAR in the target folder.

-To start the application you can just run (`java -jar target/react-and-spring-data-rest-*.jar`), then you can call the API by using the following curl (shown with its output):
+To start the application you can just run (`java -jar target/*.jar`), then you can call the API by using the following curl (shown with its output):

 ---